carlacodes/carlacodes/README.md

 ### about me <br>

-I'm a Machine Learning Researcher at Eigen Technologies (the London office of Sirion).
+I'm a Machine Learning Researcher at Eigen Technologies (now the London office of Sirion).
 Previously, I was a Research Fellow in the O'Keefe Lab (Sainsbury Wellcome Centre).
 I completed my PhD in the Bizley Lab (UCL Ear Institute), where I TA-ed for Web Development and Software Engineering within the UCL CS Department.
 My research interests are developing as I transition into an industry researcher role; I'm most interested in generalisation in all of its forms, and that looks like right now developing adaptable, robust LLMs to summarise large bodies of text.

 In my PhD/post-doc I studied: <br>
 1. applying machine learning techniques to solve neuroscience problems and improve artificial neural networks (esp. w.r.t. spatial navigation and sensory perception)